y2kbugger/weeklyreview_todotxt/README.md

   - our extensions
     - project-tree `+house.garage`
     - cost `$:100`
+    - effort `hours:2.5`
     - type `type:[checklist|todo|ref|checklist.onetime]`

+# Integrity checks
+Ensure all `#myproject` tasks are associated with a `prjdef:1` project definition
+1. All `#myproject` tags should have exactly one 'prjdef:1' item
+- this allow setting a priority for a project itself
+- give a place to describe the project overall

-# Guided Weekly Review
+# Weekly Review
-## Preparation
+## Item Organization
-Use git to snapshot before so changes can be reviewed or reverted.

-## Update Legacy Projects
+Ensure all items are associated with a project

-1. Review `@@@project` missing a `prj:codename` to add a `prj` tag.
+1. List out all items missing a `#myproject` tag
   - Options
-    - Auto (show preview)
-    - Manual

-## Tasks to Projects
-Ensure all open "daily review" tasks are associated with a project

-1. List out all items missing a `prj:codename`
-  - Options
-    - Assign to a project
+    - Assign to an existing project
     - Assign to new project (Create a project for it)
-    - Turn into a project (no input)
+    - Turn into a project (no input) `prjdef:1`

 ## Curate projects
-1. Ensure all projects have a priority
+1. Ensure all projects (`prjdef:1`) have a priority
-2. Ensure all projects have a unique `prj:codename`
+2. Ensure all projects have single `#myproject` tag
 3. Curate Projects
   - Options
     - Refine project priorities.
     - Rename projects

 ## Plan tasks
-1. Assign all tasks to take on the priority of it's `prj:codename` parent
-  - Automatic, but give summary and ask for confirmation
-2. Ensure all `A` or `B` projects have at least one task
+1. Ensure all `A` or `B` projects have at least one task
   - Show existing tasks for each
   - Options
     - Add task
-    - Next project (only if there is at least on task)
+    - Next project (only if minimum of one task is met for current project)

-# Guided Weekly Planning
+## Estimate Effort
 Assign hours to tasks
-1. For each `A` or `B` task prompt to add or change time estimate
+1. For each `A` or `B` task prompt to add or change time estimates

-## Plan week
-1. Assign task to days of week
-  - Continuously show hour many hours are assign to each day
-  - We can interactively move these around until an appropriate amount is assign to each day.
-2. Save it out to make threshold match the assigned day.

-# Other Stuff/Future Reviews:
-- review for places
-- break some of the non-todos out to their own files...
-  - maybe this would elimiate need for @^ or @~
-  - It should also help reduce tag proliferation
-- tag curation assistant (combine/eliminate/add) tags
+# Daily Review
+TBD